thiagoharry/weaver-interface/README.md

   interfaces and rotate them 90 degrees.
 This is useful for mobile devices, when you want to have more horizontal space and expect the user to rotate its device if necessary.

+* `W_SOUND_INTERFACE_SOURCES`: The number of internal audio sources.
+Represents the number of simultaneous sound effects that you can play using this module.
+The default, if this macro is not defined, is 5.